ShoshinNikita/go-disk-buffer/README.md

 - `buffer.Buffer` is compatible with `io.Reader` and `io.Writer` interfaces
 - `buffer.Buffer` can replace `bytes.Buffer` (except some methods – check [Unavailable methods](#unavailable-methods))
+- You can encrypt data on a disk.
+Just use `Buffer.EnableEncryption` method

 **Notes:**